adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #motivation "First thing in the morning": an app that motivates you every morning to achieve the tasks you had planned for the day, by: - listing the tasks you have achieved yesterday - listing today's tasks - displaying a motivational photo
+- <span class="hashtag">#motivation</span> "First thing in the morning": an app that motivates you every morning to achieve the tasks you had planned for the day, by: - listing the tasks you have achieved yesterday - listing today's tasks - displaying a motivational photo
   <span id="998977788" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"